aprendiendo-cosas/TP_NDVI_ecoinf_UGR/guidelines_workflow_GEE_R.md

 ```

+<div style="page-break-after: always; break-after: page;"></div>

 - (11) Export the composite image to file.
 The last step of this workflow within GEE is to export the image to a _.tif_ file.

    - The function [_Export.image.toDrive_] (https://developers.google.com/earth-engine/exporting) allows us to export the band _NDVI_ from the image _composite_ to a _.tif_ file called _ndvi-1999_.
    - It is possible to specify the file format, the coordinate system and other properties of the exported image.
 - When excecuting this function, a new task will appear in the corresponding tab.
 We must click on "run".
 A new box will appear that lets us change the name of the image and the folder of our Drive account where it will be saved.

   Copy and paste the code below and click Run on the script.
 We are almost done!

 ```javascript